WhitneyHendrickson94/WhitneyHendrickson94/README.md

 👀 I’m interested in learning about front end development tools and technologies, as well as software/websites to aid others in communication (I'm also a speech-language pathologist!).

 🌱 I’m currently learning about JavaScript foundations, CSS, and HTML.
+Currently, I am learning all things data types, variables, conditions and loops.

 💞️ I’m looking to collaborate on projects that focus on all of the foundational concepts as I am just now starting my front end development journey!